boxabirds/agent-tools/docs/user-guide.md

 4. You can now ask Claude to parse code for you:
    - "Parse this Python file: /path/to/file.py"
    - "Show me the AST structure of this JavaScript code: ..."
-   - "What languages does agent-tools support?"
+   - "What languages does mcp-code-parser support?"

 ### Other MCP Clients